heimrichhannot/contao-encore-bundle/docs/setup_bundle.md

    ```

    Explanation:
-   Create for every bundle encore entrypoint an `EncoreEntry` instance with entry name and relative path from bundle
+   - Create for every bundle encore entrypoint an `EncoreEntry` instance with entry name and relative path from bundle
    root to the javascript file.
-   If your entry requires css, call `setRequiresCss(true)`.
+   - If your entry requires css, call `setRequiresCss(true)`.
-   If your entry javascript should be added in the head section of your page, call `->setIsHeadScript(true)`.
+   - If your entry javascript should be added in the head section of your page, call `setIsHeadScript(true)`.
      Otherwise, it will be added the buttom of the page.
-   If your entry should replace entries within the contao global asset array, you can use the `add*EntryToRemoveFromGlobals()` methods.
+   - If your entry should replace entries within the contao global asset array, you can use the `add*EntryToRemoveFromGlobals()` methods.
      The given names must match the keys in the contao global asset array.
      For example `addJsEntryToRemoveFromGlobals('colorbox')` will unset `$GLOBALS['TL_JAVASCRIPT']['colorbox']`

-1. Register your EncoreExtension class as service with autoconfigure set to true
+3. Register your EncoreExtension class as service with autoconfigure set to true

    ```yaml
    # config/services.yml